ga4gh/vrs/docs/source/terms_and_model.rst

 Text
 $$$$

-Some forms of variation are described with text that is interpretable only by humans.
+A free-text description of variation that is intended for interpretation by humans.

+.. important:: **Text variation should be used sparingly.** The Text
+               type is provided as an option of last resort for systems that need to represent human-readable
+               descriptions of complex genetic phenomena or variation for which VRS does not yet have a data type.
+               Structured data types should be preferred over Text.

 **Computational Definition**

-A free-text definition of variation.
+A string of unconstrained text.

 **Information Model**